eshapard/AnkiHabitica/README.md

 Anki 2 add-on for use with HabitRPG.
 Automatically scores habits when you reach the end of your Anki timebox and when you review all cards in a deck.

-For use with HabitRGP: http://habitrpg.com
+For use with HabitRPG: http://habitrpg.com

 Inspired by: https://github.com/Pherr/HabitRPG-Anki-Addon